EveCharbie/YeadonModelGenerator/README.md

 make bioviz name=THE_NAME
 ```
 # Optionnal features
-For more precision, you can perform camera calibration.
+For more precision, you can perform camera calibration (for more information on the [documentation](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html)).
 Although this process may not guarantee success in all cases, it improves accuracy.
 To initiate calibration, follow these steps:

 Capture at least 10 images of a chessboard from various angles.
 Exemplary images can be found in the 'tests/pictures/chessboard' directory.